Poppy Campaign launches October 30

-OTTAWA, October 21, 2014 – Tom Eagles, Dominion President of The Royal Canadian Legion, presented His Excellency the Right Honourable David Johnston, Governor General and Commander-in-Chief of Canada, and Patron of The Royal Canadian Legion, with the symbolic First Poppy today at Rideau Hall setting the stage for the Poppy Campaign to get under way officially almost two weeks later on Friday, October 31st.
+OTTAWA, October 22, 2015 – Tom Eagles, Dominion President of The Royal Canadian Legion, presented His Excellency the Right Honourable David Johnston, Governor General and Commander-in-Chief of Canada, and Patron of The Royal Canadian Legion, with the symbolic First Poppy today at Rideau Hall.

-The Legion’s Poppy Campaign always kicks off the last Friday of October when the Poppy blossoms on the lapels and collars of more than 18 million Canadians.
+Her Excellency Sharon Johnston was also presented a Poppy by Larry Murray, Grand President of The Royal Canadian Legion.
+This event sets the stage for the Poppy Campaign to get under way officially a week later on Friday, October 30th.
+The Legion’s Poppy Campaign always kicks off the last Friday of October when the Poppy blossoms on the lapels and collars of millions of Canadians.

 “The Poppy reminds us of past sacrifices and the continuing needs of our disabled Veterans, RCMP members, widows, widowers, orphans and family members of those who served,” says Mr. Eagles.